txpipe/oura/book/src/usage/daemon.md

 ### The `filters` section

 This section specifies a collection of filters that are applied in sequence to each event.
-The sepcial `type` field must always be present and containing a value matching any of the available built-in filters.
+The special `type` field must always be present and containing a value matching any of the available built-in filters.
 Notice that this section of the config is an array, allowing multiple filter sections per config file.
 See the [filters](../filters/index.md) section for a list of available options and their corresponding config values.

 ### The `sink` section